 Techniques for collecting and removing marine (or riverine) debris include the use of Sea Cleaning Vessel.
 Devices such as these can be used where floating debris presents a danger to navigation.

-Once debris becomes “beach litter,” collection by hand and specialized beach-cleaning machines are used to gather the debris.
+Once debris becomes “beach litter,” collection by hand and specialized beach-cleaning machines are used to gather the trash.

 Elsewhere, “trash traps” are installed on small rivers to capture waterborne debris before it reaches the sea.

-We operate and hire trash skimmer boats for municipalities to collect debris on the surface of the sea or lakes or rivers.
+We operate and hire sea cleaning boats for municipalities to collect debris on the surface of the sea or lakes or rivers.

 Algae & Algal Blooms removal

 Algae is an informal term for a large, diverse group of eukaryotic organisms that are not necessarily closely related and are thus polyphyletic.
 Included organisms range from unicellular genera, such as Chlorella and the diatoms, to multicellular forms, such as the giant kelp, a large brown alga that may grow up to 50 meters in length.
 Most are aquatic and autotrophic and lack many of the distinct cell and tissue types, such as stomata, xylem, and phloem, that are found in land plants.
 The largest and most complex marine algae are called seaweeds, while the most complex freshwater forms are the Charophyta, a division of green algae that includes, for example, Spirogyra and the stoneworts.